BORNO MEDICAL JOURNAL (BOMJ)

 The Borno Medical Journal (BOMJ) is a biannual peer-reviewed open access journal that is jointly published by the Borno State chapters of the Nigeria Medical Association (NMA) and Medical and Dental Consultants’ Association of Nigeria (MDCAN).
 It welcomes any contribution that advances/illuminates medical science or practice extending to all aspects of medicine.
-Contributors are advised to follow the uniform requirements for manuscript submitted to biochemical journals.
-Articles may be in the form of original articles, review articles, case reports, clinic practice materials, letters to the editor, short communications, commentaries, viewpoints, and review of books, clinic-pathological conferences and medical education materials.
-The BOMJ also publishes articles on socioeconomic, political and legal matters related to medical practice; conference and workshop reports and medical news.
+Contributors are advised to follow the uniform requirements for manuscripts submitted to biochemical journals.
+Articles may be in the form of original articles, review articles, case reports, clinic practice materials, letters to the editor, short communications, commentaries, viewpoints, and review of books, clinico-pathologic conferences and medical education materials.
+The BOMJ also publishes articles on socio-economic, political and legal matters related to medical practice; conference and workshop reports and medical news.
 The interval between submission of a well-written original manuscript and the final decision is about 2-3 months.
 Authors are required to read this guide carefully and adhere to the instructions strictly.

-These should not exceed 1500 word with no more than 10 references, 2 illustrations and tables.
-The number of authors should not exceed four for case reports and short communications.
+These should not exceed 1500 words with no more than 10 references, 2 illustrations and tables.
+The number of authors should not exceed five for case reports and short communications.

 Letters to the Editor

 Letters should contain a maximum of 1,000 words, 2 illustrations/tables and 10 references.
-The content may be clinic observations or other relevant matters related to medicine or comment on material published in BOMJ.
+The content may be clinical observations or other relevant matters related to medicine or comment on material published in BOMJ.

 Tables and illustrations

 Tables should be doubled–spaced and numbered consecutively within the text.
 Areas of insertion should be indicated.
 All illustrations are to be considered as figures and numbered consecutively with Arabic numerals.
 Abbreviations used should be clearly defined at the bottom of each table/figure.

-Photographs should conceal the subject’s identity or sent with written consent of the subject.
-If an illustration has been published previously, full credit to the original source must be given in the legend.
+Photographs should conceal the subject’s identity and/or be sent with the written consent of the subject.
+If an illustration has been published previously, full credit to the source must be given in the legend.

 Abbreviations and Nomenclature

-Non – standard abbreviation contained in the manuscript (excluding references) should be listed in an alphabetical order with definitions after key words.
+Non – standard abbreviations contained in the manuscript (excluding references) should be listed in alphabetical order with definitions after keywords.
 Generic drug nomenclature is preferred to proprietary (trade) names.